 9 Coordination and collaboration

 Coordination between the telecommunication/ICT and health communities, between developed and developing countries and among developing countries, as well as telecom regulators, manufacturers, medical organizations, NGOs and service providers.
+Collaboration with other study group Questions will also be explored, especially Q5/1 (rural communications), with possible joint deliverables.

 10 BDT programme link

-Programme: ICT applications and services (Output 4.2)
+WTDC Resolution 11 (Rev. Buenos Aires, 2017), Resolution 68 (Rev. Dubai, 2014) and Recommendation ITU-D 19.

+Links to BDT program aimed at fostering the development of telecommunication/ICT for eHealth as well as relevant applications and services.

 11 Other relevant information

-The activity for the next study cycle can be based on the final report and other initiatives which resulted from Question 14-3/2 of the last study period, on mobile telecommunications for mobile e-health.
+As may become apparent within the life of the Question.

 MOD CHAIRMAN TDAG/5N2/3